SKSUB/SOFAR_PROJECT/README.md

 You can see the handshake message in the unity terminal if everything is right.
 Connection between ros and unity is established.

+Note: The detail overview about establishing the connection between ros and unity can be followed with this link: https://github.com/TheEngineRoom-UniGe/SofAR-Mobile-Robot-Navigation

+In the third terminal,

 Now launch the Rviz launch to visuallize the husky with all the simulations:

 ```